-The Health, Science, & Ethics Pillar is the largest in the CENTER FOR ETHICS.
+Health, Science, & Ethics represents one of the areas of deepest involvement for the Center for Ethics.
 We live in an era of the biomedicalization of life, where medical and biotechnological progress pose unprecedented ethical challenges.
 How should we negotiate the challenges medical technology has created in how we are born, treat our illnesses, and die?
 Who should guide us in the dilemmas posed by biotechnologies such as synthetic biology and genetics, our ability to micromanage our minds and moods with lifestyle drugs, or the integration of computer technologies into the human body?
-The Health, Science, & Ethics Pillar includes the Master of Arts in Bioethics, the Bioethics Consultation Program, The Health Care Ethics Consortium of Georgia, the Neuroethics Program, the Religion and Bioethics Initiative, Public Health Ethics, and teaching health and science ethics throughout the university.
+Our work in Health, Science, & Ethics includes the Master of Arts in Bioethics, the Bioethics Consultation Program, The Health Care Ethics Consortium, the Neuroethics Program, the Religion and Bioethics Initiative, Public Health Ethics, Religion and Public Health Collaborative, and teaching health and science ethics throughout the university.

 Health Science and Ethics Program Opportunities:

 April 27: Clinical Ethics Seminar with Victoria Vorholt, "Rethinking Diagnostic Error: how technology can supplement clinical reasoning and improve outcomes"

 Location: Center for Ethics Seminar Room 162

 Synopsis: Evolution has provided humans with cognitive systems that enable us to use short-cuts when making complex decisions.
 However, this apparatus is vulnerable to error, which in healthcare decision-making, can lead to serious adverse effects.
 This presentation will survey cutting edge technologies and safeguards that seek to reduce the frequency and magnitude of errors in medical decision-making without changing our cognitive strategies.